Horacio Rega Molina

-Horacio Rega Molina (San Nicolás de los Arroyos, Argentina, 1899- Buenos Aires, Argentina, 1957) was an Argentine poet specialized in sonnets, journalist, writer, teacher, and Argentine dramatist.
-He worked as a literary critic in the newspaper "El Mundo".
+Horacio Rega Molina (1899 – 24 October 1957) was an Argentine poet specialized in sonnets, journalist, teacher, and dramatist.
+He worked as a literary critic in the newspaper El Mundo.

-The works of his youth produced between 1919 and 1925, show an evident influence of the style of Leopoldo Lugones who sponsors him.
+The works of his youth produced between 1919 and 1925, show an evident influence of the style of Leopoldo Lugones who sponsored him.
 His works abound in stories and poems about the Argentine countryside and the Argentine telluric spirit.
-He was a friend of Roberto Mariani and César Tiempo.

 Birth and death

 Rega Molina was born in 1899 in San Nicolás de los Arroyos, Argentina.
-He died in Buenos Aires on October 24, 1957, alone because of the political passions of the time.
+He died in Buenos Aires on 24 October 1957, alone because of the political passions of the time.

 Influences and work

 Rega Molina was influenced by the writer Leopoldo Lugones and was a friend of Roberto Mariani and Cesar Tiempo.